exonum/exonum-doc/src/get-started/java-binding.md

 ```

 Now you can debug the service using any JDWP client, such as command line
-JDB or a debugger built in your IDE:
+JDB or a debugger built into your IDE:

 ```sh
 jdb -attach localhost:8000 -sourcepath /path/to/source
 ```

-## Deploy and Start Service
+## Deploy and Start the Service

 Exonum Java Binding provides a way to dynamically deploy and start multiple
 services without stopping the nodes in the network.
 This can be done by sending
 particular transactions to the built-in Supervisor service.
 To simplify this
-process for the users, `exonum-launcher` is recommended to be used.
+process for the users, it is recommended to use `exonum-launcher`.

-Compiled services JAR files must be placed into the artifacts directory
+Place the compiled service JAR files into the artifacts directory
-(configured with `artifacts-path` argument).
-Service files are needed for the
+(configured with the `artifacts-path` argument).
+The service files are needed
+for the
 whole time of their execution and cannot be moved or modified once deployed.

 [`exonum-launcher`][exonum-launcher] is a Python application which
 is capable of forming and sending deploy transactions to the node, following
-provided deploy configuration in `YAML` file. `exonum-launcher` also has
+the provided deploy configuration in the `YAML` file. `exonum-launcher` also has
-additional plugins for support for different runtimes and services.
+additional plugins for support of different runtimes and services.

 Exonum Java Binding provides two plugins:

 - Exonum Java Runtime Plugin for Java services support.
 - Exonum Local Configuration Plugin for support of services with custom
-  Protobuf-encoded initial configuration arguments.
-Such arguments are sent to
+  initial configuration arguments encoded with Protobuf.
+Such arguments are sent
-  the service on its start and typically used to customize the behavior of
+  to the service on its start and are typically used to customize the behavior
-  a particular service instance.
+  of a particular service instance.

 ### Installation

-Follow the instructions in [plugins Readme][plugins-readme]
+Follow the instructions in the [plugins Readme][plugins-readme]

 To deploy and start a specific list of services, use the following command with
 the prepared `config.yml` file: